frictionlessdata/covid-tracker/index.md

 text: "Last data update: <strong>{{ data.last_updated_date }}</strong> (this site is being updated on a nightly basis)."
 ```

 **Coronavirus disease 2019 (COVID-19)**, also known as [COVID](https://en.wikipedia.org/wiki/COVID-19) and the coronavirus, is a contagious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The data dashboard has been created by the Frictionless Data team and it's open for contributing for anyone who is interested.
+The main COVID-19 data resources we use for this project are [Our World in Data](https://ourworldindata.org/coronavirus) core data and [Excess Mortality](https://github.com/dkobak/excess-mortality) research.

 ## Status